Thai Green Curry Paste Recipe

 Green Thai chilies, Serrano/Jalapeño: This will make up the bulk of the green color and spice of our paste.
 For milder curries, feel free to lessen the amount of chilies that go into the paste, or alternatively, scrape off the pith and remove the seeds prior to processing.

-• Substitution: It’s difficult to substitute galangal due to its very specific flavor profile.
+Galangal: This is a spice root, similar to ginger and turmeric.
+It’s peppery, slightly bitter, and with a citrussy taste.
 In a pinch, you could use ginger, though do note that ginger tends to be more sharp and stronger in flavor which could alter the original taste of the paste (though, I’d imagine it would still taste great).

 Lemongrass: The fresher the lemongrass, the more intense its flavor will shine in our paste.
 Be sure to remove the outermost leaves of the lemongrass first before processing as these fibers tend to be tougher and harder to break down.